“Don’t care where you come from

-It was a day full of Rastafarian vibes, with beautiful African costumes all around (mostly Ethiopian traditional clothes and colors, and some in West African ones).
+It was a day full of Rastafari vibes with beautiful African costumes all around (mostly Ethiopian traditional clothes and colors, and some in West African ones).
 A general spirit and ambience of love and unity.
-It’s really the root of why I love Jamaica more than any other Caribbean island – because I am reminded of where I come from when I am here, and because it is appreciated.
-Because this island more than any other, discusses and celebrates its African roots.
-Jamaicans (those of African ancestry) don’t ignore where they come from; they don’t pretend to have been to Africa either and many can’t afford it, but they wish that one day they could go and see.
-Many read or educate themselves, somehow.
+It’s the root of why I love Jamaica more than any other Caribbean island – because I am reminded of where I come from when I am here, and because it is appreciated.
+Because this island discusses and celebrates its African roots.
+Jamaicans (those of African ancestry) don’t ignore where they come from.
+They don’t pretend to have been to Africa either and most can’t afford it, but they wish that one day they could go and see.
+They read or educate themselves in the meantime.
 Like the saying goes, you can’t know who you are or where you’re going unless you know where you come from.

 More images from the Peter Tosh Tribute day will be posted on my Flickr stream.